Songs for Your Wedding: From Ceremony Music to Reception Music

 There are many albums arranged specially for weddings, with songs by Bach, Pachelbel, Vivaldi, Handel, Clarke, and other classical composers with which you will be familiar.
 Of course, you can liven things up a bit and select music that has a special meaning for you and your partner (romantic, religious, classical - or not!)

 One final note as to why you should not delay in choosing your music until the last minute, is with respect to printing your programs.
 You will want to include the title of the processional and recessional selection, and any specific songs that will be sung or played during the ceremony, as well as give credit to your soloists, accompanists, and other musicians.

-Popular First Dance Songs (Modern and Time-Tested)
+Popular First Dance Songs for your Wedding

 - "The Right Place," by Taylor Hicks